 Masterclass – the power of live: Exploring opportunities for live broadcast anywhere, anytime, any place using a mobile phone, and the social media platforms to choose.

-Bringing it all together: Working with mentors to produce a finished story in formats suitable for relevant media organisations' output channels.
+Bringing it all together: Working with mentors to produce a finished story in creative formats suitable for relevant media organisations' output channels.

 Masterclass – innovations in media: Exploring cutting-edge innovations poised to merge the impossible worlds of imagination with real life, including 360-video, virtual reality and augmented reality.